EternityForest/THUNDERWARS/README.md

 #### Short Form:
 Keep entries brief (one short line).
 More detail goes in the context section if needed.

+### Blocked/Before Items

+Many tasks do not need to be done until another task is done or a specific event occurs.
+While it is often beneficial to do tasks in advance, knowing what must be done immediately is still important.

+When a task does not become relevant until a specific event happens, note it with a b., indicating Blocked or Before.

+If you need ink to print a flyer, you might note the task as "Design Flyer b. ink"

 ### Categorization